mojvat/Wireguard-for-Centos/README.md

 7. Proceed to this step, indicating that the WireGuard server has been successfully built, and then use the WireGuard client connection.
 Once the connection is successful, you can start science online

+How to verify that WireGuard is installed successfully Putty enters wg and returns the following information, including the various connection parameters of WireGuard.
+Includes public key, private key, port, link, client IP and port, runtime, traffic transfer, and more.

+Or you can run the following command:

+lsmod | grep wireguard

+Will get the results of the following picture: